MicrosoftDocs/minecraft-creator/creator/Documents/CameraSystem/FreeCameraScriptAPITutorial.md

 }
 ```

-We are creating an enum to easily reference the different types of cameras that we’ll have active in our gameplay session.
+We are creating an enum to easily reference the different types of cameras that we'll have active in our gameplay session.
 This assigns reference numbers to the individual camera types.
 Setting them equal to numeric values allows us to iterate through them if we use the camera types in an array.

 1. Add the following code example below the enum: